Travel & Tourism Career

 Go places with a great career in Travel and Tourism

-New Zealand’s tourism industry is booming.
-It’s our number one export earner and grows bigger every year as more visitors come to experience the beauty and excitement our country has to offer.
+New Zealand’s tourism industry is set to boom again.
+It’s predicted to again be our number one export earner and will grow bigger every year as visitors return and come to experience the beauty and excitement our country has to offer.
 That means a lot more jobs and careers for New Zealanders, and often in some of the most stunning parts of the country.

 For students who enjoy helping people, meeting visitors from all over the world and who have a genuine interest in New Zealand history, Māori culture and the outdoors, a career in tourism and travel could be a fantastic choice.
 It offers a wide range of exciting and fun career pathways, ranging from sales, tour guides, travel agent and customer service roles, through to management, marketing and policy.

 Students can begin an exciting travel and tourism journey at school, gaining skills and unit standards with ServiceIQ’s choice of training options.